Britain’s best winter beaches

 The British coastline has a wild beauty in the colder months but still offers incredible wildlife, views and buckets of fresh air.
 Our guide looks at the best beaches to visit in the UK in the winter months.

 From coastal walks to quaint fishing villages and traditional seaside piers, the UK coastline has something for everyone.
-However, in the colder winter months when the crowds depart, the British coastline has a special allure and if you’re lucky you may find you have the entire beach to yourself.
+However, in the colder winter months when the crowds depart, it's the beaches that have a particularly special allure.
+Often windblown and oozing with atmosphere, you may even find that you have the entire place to yourself.

-Wrap up warm and head to the coast for a bracing winter walk with our guide to the best beaches to visit in the UK in winter.
+Wrap up warm, pack a flask for a hot drink, and head to the coast for a bracing winter walk with our guide to the best beaches to visit in the UK in winter.

 Best winter beaches in England